webbycrown/petsplay-statamic-theme/README.md

 # PetsPlay - Statamic Starter Kit

-PetsPlay Statamic helps you build a modern pet care website without the hassle.
-Customizable sections for blogs, services, products, and eCommerce features let you focus on content, not complexity.
+At PetsPlay Statamic, we make it easy to build stunning websites with zero hassle.
+Our theme comes packed with customizable sections for blogs, services, products, and more so you can focus on content, not complexity.

 ## Pages of PetsPlay